Continuous Integration Server Jenkins

 Try the toolchain with Jenkins yourself

 If you’re already using Cloudogu EcoSystem, you simply have to install the Jenkins Dogu.
 During the setup, all the necessary configurations will be done automatically.
-If you don’t have an EcoSystem of your own yet, you can check out our playground.
-You can for example commit changes to the demo project “spring-petclinic” or start a build in Jenkins manually to invoke a code analysis by SonarQube.
+If you don’t have an EcoSystem of your own yet, you should get an appointment for a live demo with us right away.

 Note: On Oct.
 2nd we adapted the post to Cloudogu EcoSystem